How to View file details and metadata in OneDrive

 Summary

-Viewing extra details about your OneDrive files and photos is convenient: select a file or folder and click the ‘i’ icon to open the Details pane.
-This pane shows information like sharing status, modification dates, file size, and even camera settings or location data for photos.
+Reviewing extra details about OneDrive files and photos remains efficient: select a file or folder and click the 'i' icon to open the Details pane.
+This pane shows sharing status, modification dates, file size, camera settings, and location data.

 Was this guide helpful?